The shift from business-centric to customer-centric approaches to product management

 Turning your dreams of transitioning to a customer-centric organization starts with drawing your roadmap.
 This should be informed heavily by user feedback.

 Get constructive feedback on user pain points for existing products or take a temperature check on how well your offerings are working with a product sense survey.
-To get started, Sprig’s survey templates help you hone in on the information you need.
+To get started, use Sprig’s survey templates to help you home in on the information you need.

 Dynamic product roadmaps